 Pointwise's T-Rex (anisotropic tetrahedral extrusion) is an advancing layer technique for extruding regular layers of high-quality (right angle included) tetrahedra from boundaries.
 The algorithm adjusts to convex and concave regions and colliding extrusion fronts.

-A postprocessing step combines tets in the near-wall and near-wake regions into either prisms or hexes.
-The resulting mesh has a lower cell count than the raw tet mesh which impoves computational efficiency.
+An optional step combines tetrahedra in the near-wall and near-wake regions into either prisms or hexahedra.
+The resulting mesh has a lower cell count than the raw tetrahedral mesh which improves computational efficiency.
 But this cell combination also creates higher quality cells in the regions where accuracy is most important.

 Classic Hybrid Meshing via Extrusion

 Prism layers can also be generated via traditional extrusion methods that start with an unstructured surface mesh and follow normal, linear, rotational, or user-defined paths.
 Tunable controls let you adjust step size, mesh quality, and smoothing of the extruded layers.